validmeasures/validmeasures.github.io/_projects/engine-ethiopia.md

 header:
   overlay_image: /assets/images/sierraLeoneSLEACsat.png
 excerpt: Use of RAM for serial surveys for assessing programme impact
+description: Use of RAM for serial surveys for assessing programme impact
 sidebar:
     - title: "Country"
       image: /assets/images/Unicef.jpg